 5. Pick up contracts whenever you can

-If you're daunted by the $6,000 price tag of a loadout drop, though, there are some good ways to earn cash and loot while you move around the map - contracts.
-These are marked out for you, and fall into three types: Bounties, Scavenger and Recon.
+If you're daunted by the $10,000 price tag of a loadout drop, though, there are some good ways to earn cash and loot while you move around the map - contracts.
+These are marked out for you, and fall into five types: Bounties, Scavenger, Recon, Most Wanted and Supply Run.

 Bounties mark out one player on the map for you, in general terms, giving you a set amount of time to locate and kill him or her, and rewarding you if they die.
 Brilliantly, if you take out a bounty and someone else kills that player, you'll still get rewarded.
 There's no downside to picking one of these up - it'll tell you where a player is and you get XP just for starting it.

 Scavenger contracts mark out a succession of three loot boxes for you to find and open, with solid loot in them and a cash reward when you finish the set.
+A recent update also means that you'll get a guaranteed drop of an Armour Satchel when you finish it, too, letting one player hold up to 8 plates.
 Again, these are no brainers.

 6. Share your resources

-We keep mentioning squads, and while you can now play Warzone in a Solos mode, the aim is clearly still for most players to join a squad of three in the main battle royale mode.
-We'd encourage you to think tactically as a three, therefore.
+We keep mentioning squads, and while you can play Warzone in Solos mode, the aim is clearly still for most players to join a squad in the main battle royale mode.
+We'd encourage you to think tactically as a squad, therefore.
 If you're sat with full armour and five spare plates, while your squadmates are down to nothing, drop some plates for them to pick up.

 The same goes for cash and ammo - it's often the case that only by pooling your cash can a loadout marker be bought, for example.
 This will encourage more selfless play in the long run.